-9. Queen Anne's War (1702-13) When France and Queen Anne's England went to war over who would be the new King of Spain the conflict also played out in their colonies.
+9. Queen Anne's War (1702-13) - The conflict between France and Queen Anne's England over who would be the new King of Spain also played out in their colonies.
 British forces pushed across Maine toward French Acadia, eventually capturing the capital, Point-Royal.
-British control of Acadia resulted some years later in the expulsion of French-speaking Acadians, some of whom settled in South Louisiana.
+Several years later the British expelled many French-speaking Acadians, some of whom settled in South Louisiana.